-- Support development efforts including community education presentations, prospect meetings, and any related tasks.
+- Support development efforts through community education presentations, prospect meetings, and any related engagement or relationship development interaction.

 - Support organization in work to obtain event and in-kind donations, identify, cultivate, steward, and solicit existing and additional donors.

-- Work closely with the Director of Development and other team members to execute fund development goals, programs and plans focused on Triad region.
+- Work closely with the Director of Development to execute fund development goals, programs and plans in the Triad region.

-- Develop, manage and execute the strategic direction of key fundraising programs including but not limited to External Events, W.I.S.H.
-Society, National Partnerships, Kids for Wish Kids, Cause Marketing Campaigns, corporate partnerships and Wish It Forward.
+- Develop, manage and execute the strategic direction of key fundraising programs including but not limited to external events, W.I.S.H.
+Society, national partnerships, cause marketing campaigns, corporate partnerships, individual giving, and Wish It Forward.

-- Manage logistics of internal events meeting fiscal goal and budgets expectations, as well as assist in volunteer recruitment and management.
+- Assist with management of internal event auction procurement, meeting fiscal goal and budgets expectations, as well as assist in volunteer recruitment and management.

-- Collaborate with Branding and Communications Manager on related projects in all aspects of advertising, public relations and marketing, including collateral materials related to donor development, recruitment, and retention (website, Facebook, teamraiser, print media, etc.)
+- Collaborate with Marketing and Communications team on related projects in all aspects of advertising, public relations and marketing, including collateral materials related to donor development, recruitment, and retention (website, Facebook, TeamRaiser, print media, etc.)

 - Utilize Raiser’s Edge to maintain foundation, corporation, and individual donor information for evaluation, stewardship and reporting.